 Why it’s best to rent a car

-Are you planning a trip to Puglia (known as Apulia in Italian)?
-Then I have a couple of tips for you.
+If you’re planning a trip to Puglia (known as Apulia in Italian) then I have a couple of tips for you.

 Public transportation is simply not that great in Puglia, so you’ll get around faster with your own transportation.
 Having a car also lets you easily visit the beaches, the off-the-beaten-track towns, and drive along beautiful coastal roads.